Browse by . . .

 Too much of the same thing

 Danto sees his indiscernibles everywhere, and that is literally too much of the same thing.
 When he does not, it bothers him.
-Did Warhol start off with loosely painted Pop anthems?
+Did Andy Warhol start off with loosely painted Pop anthems or with Warhol's faith?
 Danto calls the gesture "mere superstitiousness and aesthetic conformity."
 To me, that gorgeous phrase captures instead Warhol's lifelong love-hate relationship with fine art and mass culture.
 It thrills me, and it refuses to leave things as "ordinary" as advertising quite so meaningless.

 Just as his interpretations keep coming back to the same point, so the choice of artist has a way of returning to the same decade.
 Danto misses too much current art and too many retrospectives of art's history.
 After his reviews of "Sensation" and Nashat, or his noticing Jan Vermeer's trickery with mirrors, I had to wish that he pushed himself more.

-He also remains uncomfortable stepping outside art—and into society or history.
+He also remains uncomfortable stepping outside art in search of vision—and into society, history, psychology, or biology.
 The openings give art a context, but not in the sense of much recent criticism.
 At one point he tracks a chain of causes, from artist to cultural movements, but after that, "I don't know."
 Criticism turns itself into a reverse ready-made of its own, drawing back from life.

 A brilliant epilogue gets to a puzzle in his philosophy.
 Does Danto intend the existential condition of all past art?
 Or does he mean to penetrate a fragmented art world of abstraction and appropriation?
 He argues, if I follow him correctly, that his definition has always applied to art.
 However, only Warhol made the condition of art an explicit part of its meaning.
 He thus brought on the end of art's history.